aleksey-ios-dev/HandyText/README.md

-TextStyle
+HandyText
 --------------

 Purpose
 --------------
-TextStyle is a helper library that allows to create and manage text styles in clear declarative manner.
+HandyText is a helper library that allows to create and manage text styles in clear declarative manner.

 Problem solved
 --------------